africaunitebch/africaunitebch.github.io/README.md

-A token to help emancipate both Africa and non Africa from mental slavery.
+AFU aims at preaching unification, human development/use case for other token in totality helping Bitcoin Cash to achieve its mission.
+The best way to unpack and explore this mission statement is by starting with the mission of Bitcoin Cash.

-Contract Address: `0x9FF450B42ed61A19713808C3a9021EBFD05c635a`
+Contract Address: `0x4EA4A00E15B9E8FeE27eB6156a865525083e9F71`

-Symbol: **AFT**
+Symbol: **Martin₿**

 Total Supply: **10,000,000,000.00**